 They’re Not Trying to Push Themselves Out of Their Comfort Zone

-It’s common knowledge that in order to grown, you need to push yourself out of your comfort zone.
+It’s common knowledge that in order to grow, you need to push yourself out of your comfort zone.
 This doesn’t just apply to personal goals but work goals as well.
 Of course, it’s good news if an employee is able to meet their goals without much struggle.
 But in the long run, how will this benefit them?

 In order to reach their full potential, they need to challenge themselves.
 If you feel like an employee has the potential to do more and push harder, try assigning them tasks that might be a challenge and see if they rise to the occasion.
 Employees who don’t take advantage of such opportunities can’t progress very far.
-If they are presented with a challenge and they do rise to the occasion, it can work wonders in their growth and progression.
+If they are presented with a challenge, and they do rise to the occasion, it can work wonders in their growth and progression.
 If they fail, it gives you, as a leader, greater insight into how to help them improve so that they can meet such challenges.

 Failure to Share Ideas